Immortal-Ink/ryuuko.immortal.ink/meta/design/shader.md

 - Hard Shadow
 Hard shadows are more exact, and fall off quickly or immediatly.
 - Cell shading
-cell shading and some configuration for that such as weight and line thickness.
+cell shading and some configuration for that such as weight and intensity.

 Possible Textures as options:
 - Solid